Three killed in gun attack on bank in Kenyan northeast - police

-NAIROBI, June 23 Attackers shot and killed three people in a raid on a commercial bank in northeast Kenya's on Friday, police said.
+NAIROBI, June 23 (Reuters) - Attackers shot and killed three people in a raid on a commercial bank in northeast Kenya's on Friday, police said.

 Two civilians and a police officer died in the attack in Mandera County, police commander Charles Chacha said.